rajiv03/DeepDrugV/README.md

 ## Getting started

 1. copy/download the code from GitHub
+2. If input is a 3D coordinate of protein/ligand, it will be projected to 2D plane employing perspective projection: Px= x/1-z, Py= y/1-z
-2. Run deepdrugV.py with a .mol2 file (see Examples)
+3. Run deepdrugV.py with a .mol2 file (see Examples)

 ## Examples